Thursday, April 14, 2016

 We turned left on AL207 for 1.76 miles

-We turned slight right on hwy AL99 for 7.63 miles
+We turned slightly right on hwy AL99 for 7.63 miles

-We turned left to Morris Rd hwy 49 for .06 miles
+We turned left onto Morris Rd, hwy 49 for .06 miles

-We saw several planted fields and lots of cows and horses.
+We saw several fields planted with crops and lots of cows and horses.

 We stopped to take pictures of a couple of historic markers.